How is The Advaita 222 of Self-Inquiry™ an Extension of Traditional Inquiry?

 * Practical Application :

-Key Differences :
+Key Components :

-* The Question : Sri Ramana’s primary question is “Who am I?”, Sri Nisargadatta emphasizes abiding in “I Am,” while The 222 of Self-Inquiry focuses on the motivation behind egoic seeking through his two questions.
+* The Question : Sri Ramana’s primary question is “Who am I?”, Sri Nisargadatta emphasizes abiding in “I Am,” while The Advaita 222 of Self-Inquiry focuses on the motivation behind egoic seeking through his two questions.

 * Approach to Ego : Sri Ramana’s method aims to trace the ego to its source and dissolve it.